Dyalog/AtfIn/APLSource/A2K/IDE.md

 - Gutter has clear indication of which lines were input
 - Hover over variable to see expression for it.
 - `⎕WATCHPOINTS` with IDE integration.
+- Can keep item in editor across load and clear